 “My time at Niagara College taught me the skills necessary to broadcast on the world stage,” said Cardarelli.
 “As a kid I dreamed of playing on Team Canada, and thanks to what I learned at Niagara College, I get to call the play-by-play for Team Canada.”

 The championship will also provide a unique learning opportunity for students in the College’s Journalism program, who will file games stories, features and video over the course of the championship via niagara-news.com, a news site produced by students in the program.
 The students will also produce a special section of the print-version of the Niagara News, which will run Jan.
 22.

 “This is a fantastic opportunity for our journalism students to work alongside professional journalists and international media,” said Journalism professor Charles Kopun.
 “They’ll be reporting live and in real time, filing stories, photos and video online.
 It’s invaluable experience and a great chance for networking.”

 The 2016 IIHF Ice Hockey U18 Women’s World Championship takes place in St. Catharines Jan.
 8-15 with games at the Meridian Centre and Seymour-Hannah Centre.
 Participating teams include Canada, Finland, France, Sweden, Switzerland, United States, Russia and the Czech Republic.
 Niagara College is also a major sponsor of the event.

-Niagara College offers more than 100 diploma, bachelor degree and advanced level programs at campuses in Welland, Niagara-on-the-Lake, and Niagara Falls; as well as more than 600 credit, vocational and general interest Continuing Education courses.
+Niagara College offers more than 100 diploma, bachelor degree and advanced level programs at campuses in Welland, Niagara-on-the-Lake, and Niagara Falls; as well as more than 600 credit, vocational and general interest Part-Time Studies courses.
 Areas of specialization include food and wine sciences, advanced technology, media, applied health and community safety, supported by unique learning enterprises in food, wine, beer, horticulture and esthetics.
 For more information visit www.niagaracollege.ca